Table of Contents

 For the Bowls

-Rice (or Quinoa) – Any type of rice or quinoa works great as a base in these bowls.
-You can also make these with cauliflower rice!
+- Rice (or Quinoa) – Any type of rice or quinoa works great as a base in these bowls.
+You can also make these with cauliflower rice for a lower-carb version!

-Ranch – Last but not least, a drizzle of healthy ranch dressing or creamy avocado lime sauce!
+- Ranch – Last but not least, a drizzle of healthy ranch dressing or creamy avocado lime sauce!
+This is optional but SO good.

 - Mix up the hot honey sauce.

-- Cook the chicken in a skillet for about 15 minutes.
+- Cook the chicken in a skillet for about 5 minutes on each side.

 Tips for Success

-- It’s best if the chicken is placed on top of the squash in the skillet before it goes into the oven.
+- It’s best if the chicken is placed on TOP of the veggies in the skillet before it goes into the oven.

 Putting the Bowls Together